reinteractive-open/installfest_guides/source/guides/installfest42/admin_and_markdown.md

 admin panel.

-Open: `app/controllers/posts_controller.rb` and delete all the methods except for index and show!
+Open: `app/controllers/posts_controller.rb` and delete all the methods except for index and show.
 You can also delete the authenticate method and the before_filter line.
 Your PostsController should look like the following when you've finished: